d12frosted/elpa-mirror/gnu/corfu-readme.txt

   already provide a Capf out of the box.
 Nevertheless you may want to look into complementary packages to enhance your setup.

+  • [corfu-terminal]: The corfu-terminal package provides an overlay-based display for Corfu, such that you can use Corfu in terminal Emacs.

+  • [corfu-doc]: The corfu-doc package displays the candidate documentation in a popup next to the Corfu popup, similar to `company-quickhelp'.

   • [Orderless]: Corfu supports completion styles, including the advanced [Orderless] completion style, where the filtering expressions are separated by spaces or another character (see